nosarthur/nosarthur.github.io/_drafts/noneq-thermo.md

 The difficulty in non-equilibrium thermodynamics is in solving the dynamics of the system, whereas in equilibrium thermodynamics time is out of the picture.

-Typically, there are several approaches to describing dynamics
+There are several common approaches to describing dynamics

-* Hamilton dynamics: deterministic
+* Hamiltonian dynamics: deterministic
     * explicit bath degrees of freedom
     * trace out bath afterwards
     * this is a truthful description of reality but not practical to do
+    * e.g., [Liouville equation](https://en.wikipedia.org/wiki/Liouville%27s_theorem_(Hamiltonian)), von Neumann equation
-* Hamilton dynamics: deterministic
+* (Poor man's) Hamiltonian dynamics: deterministic
     * thermalized initial conditions
     * without explicit bath degrees of freedom
 * Thermostatted dynamics: stochastic